alexwlchan/alexwlchan.net/src/_drafts/2022-in-reading.md

     </p>
     <p>
       This is part of a series that also includes <em>Before the Coffee Gets Cold</em> and <em>Before Your Memory Fades</em>.
-      I discovered the series this year, I read them all, and I loved them.
+      I discovered it this year, I read all of it, and I loved it.
     </p>
     <p>
       Each book is a collection of short stories about different people who choose to sit in the chair – every one with a beautiful tale of emotion, heartbreak, and love.
-      A man who goes back to see his long-dead best friend.
+      A man who goes back to visit his long-dead best friend.
-      An orphan who wants to meet the parents she never knew.
+      An orphan who wants to meet the parents they never knew.
-      A mother who goes forward to meet a grown-up daughter she'll never see.
+      A mother who goes forward to see their grown-up daughter.
       It’s a clever idea, executed well.
     </p>
   </div>